Positive UK renewable energy percentage in Q2 2018

 - Wind farms: Continued to provide the UK’s highest renewable energy percentage.
-9.5 terawatt hours (TWh) of power were produced by wind farms.
+9.5 terawatt hours (TWh) of electricity were produced by wind farms.
 In Q2 2018, 45% of all renewable energy was provided by wind capacity – 18% from offshore wind projects, and 27% from onshore wind projects.

-- Solar farms: The record UK renewable energy percentage was also made up fro solar farms, which produced 5.2 TWh of energy.
+- Solar farms: The record UK renewable energy percentage was also made up from solar farms, which produced 5.2 TWh of energy.
 Solar farm energy was boosted by spring and summer’s longer daylight hours as well as the sunny conditions in June.

 Where does most of the UK’s energy come from?

 Gas continues to be the main source of the UK’s power, with about 40.7% of the UK’s energy in Q2 2018 coming from gas-fired plants.
-Coal, on the other hand, produced only 1 TWh (1% of the overall power generation), since carbon tax and relatively low gas prices have made it more cost-effective to generate power from gas plants than coal-fired stations.
+Coal, on the other hand, produced only 1 TWh (1% of the overall electricity generation), since carbon tax and relatively low gas prices have made it more cost-effective to generate power from gas plants than coal-fired stations.

 A breakdown of where the UK’s electricity came from in Q2 2018

 - 40.7%: Gas-fired power stations

 - 1.3%: Coal-fired power stations